gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note2.md

 Example of an IPv4 address: `172.16.254.1`.
 This address is represented in dotted decimal notation, where the address is divided into four octets (each ranging from 0 to 255).

-There are three main methods for forwarding or routing data:
+There are three main methods for forwarding or routing data :

 - **Packet switching** : Data is divided into packets and then forwarded.